dreamineering/business-administration/docs/meta/playbook/sales/README.md

 ![close the value loop](https://drive.google.com/uc?id=1IZsBcqjQ3iLuci3mOM1Afk7GRCl7kKDV)

+#### Business Concept

+Marketing style copywriting

+- Who what why and when
+- Pain trigger to pleasure goals
+- What outcomes to measure success
+- Link to how in GPM
+- Link to how to measure results in GPM

+#### Workflow

+Factual direct writing

+- Who, When and How
+- Preconditions - link to other _how-tos_
+- Other workflows
+- Link to measure results
+- Link back to the business concept(s)

+#### Performance

+- Who, When and How
+- Preconditions - Link back to _how-to_
+- Link to relates KPIs and GPM reports
+- Link back to the business concept(s)

 ### Hands Off Product Demo

+> Do you like salespeople coming up to you when you first go into a shop?

+Nobody does, we need to enable prospective customers to look around in their own free time.

 Enable prospects to start using the application and try various workflows using login roles that are aligned with common business functions.